XiaoouPan/ILAMM/README.md

 This package employs the I-LAMM algorithm to solve regularized Huber regression.
 The choice of penalty functions includes the l1-norm, the smoothly clipped absolute deviation (SCAD) and the minimax concave penalty (MCP).
 Two tuning parameters lambda and tau (for Huber loss) are calibrated by cross-validation.
 As a by-product, this package also produces regularized least squares estimators, including the Lasso, SCAD and MCP.
 See the reference papers for more details.

-Assume that the observed data (Y, X) follow a linear model $Y = X \beta + \epsilon$, where Y is an n-dimensional response vector, X is an n by d design matrix, beta is a sparse vector and epsilon is an n-vector of noise variables whose distributions can be asymmetric and/or heavy-tailed.
+Assume that the observed data (Y, X) follow a linear model Y = X * beta + epsilon, where Y is an n-dimensional response vector, X is an n by d design matrix, beta is a sparse vector and epsilon is an n-vector of noise variables whose distributions can be asymmetric and/or heavy-tailed.
 The package will compute the regularized Huber regression estimator.

 ## Installation